Page one of the SERP is where you want to be!

 Nowadays, more and more consumer behaviour patterns are revealed by ever more advanced tech metrics.
 And so, the term conversion has risen to the top of the discussion food chain in content marketing circles.

-Stronger conversions are typically the result of a thorough marketing strategy, relevant content, and great placement.
+Stronger conversions are typically the result of a thorough marketing strategy, best social media management tools, relevant content, and great placement.
 Beyond a doubt, determining the best possible placement can be difficult.

 Attention insight can help you cover the precise measurements and optics.
 However, the first rule of thumb is ‘less is more’.
 Relevant content has to be easily accessible, not overcrowded, and most importantly, catchy.